 If your shower or tub drain is slow or completely stopped up, a plunger may be able to free the mass, but be careful with using drain cleaners as they can cause damage or injury when they aren’t used correctly.
 If the plunger doesn’t do the trick, the best bet is to call a professional licensed plumber.
 Preventing future shower and tub clogs is simple enough: just use a filter over the drain that is designed to catch larger bits of debris and hair before it enters the drain system and clean it out frequently.

 Another issue that’s most likely to rear its ugly head in the summer months is known as tree root infiltration, and it occurs when tree roots grow into your home’s water or sewer lines and cause a break.
 If you notice backed-up sinks, slow draining, a drop in water pressure, or soggy areas in your lawn even though it hasn’t rained, it’s time to call a professional.
-Not only do these repairs require specialized expertise, but in most cities and townships, they must be carried out by licensed professionals.
+Not only do these repairs require specialised expertise, but in most cities and townships, they must be carried out by licensed professionals.
 Preventing tree root infiltration can be tricky, but it can be done with the help of a landscaper if you know the locations of your water and sewer lines.

-Between barbecues, beach outings, pool parties, and good, old-fashioned outdoor fun, summer is many Texans’ favorite season for many reasons.
+Between barbecues, beach outings, pool parties, and good, old-fashioned outdoor fun, summer is many Texans’ favourite season for many reasons.
 Stay on the lookout for these common plumbing problems, and if you haven’t experienced them yet, be sure to take the recommended precautions to avoid them so that your summer fun isn’t interrupted by an unwelcome clog or water line break.